The ESU Sex Discrimination and Sex-Based Harassment Resolution Process

 If there are no extenuating circumstances, the determination regarding responsibility will be issued by the University within 10 days of the completion of the hearing.

-Formal Process: Appeal Process
+Formal Resolution Process: Appeal Process

 The determination regarding responsibility becomes final either upon the outcome of any appeal or the expiration of the window to appeal without an appeal being requested.